20th Avenue station (BMT Sea Beach Line): Station layout

-This open-cut station opened on June 22, 1915.
-It has four tracks and two side platforms, but the two center express tracks are not normally used.
+This open-cut station has four tracks and two side platforms, but the two center express tracks are not normally used.
 The Coney Island-bound express track has been disconnected from the line and the Manhattan-bound track is signaled for trains in both directions.
 Both platforms are carved within the Earth's crust and made of concrete.
 They have beige walls and columns (the columns having previously painted blue-green), and the station signs are the standard black plates in white lettering.
 There are also some old lights that are out of use, and 1960s-era benches.